HackTheBox: Legacy – Walkthrough

 Pinging the machine

-We get a response back!
+We get a response!

 Now let’s continue by running nmap.